 Staphylococcal pneumonia is occasionally characterized by formation of lung abscesses followed by rapid development of pneumatoceles and empyema.
 CA-MRSA often causes severe necrotizing pneumonia.

 Endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
-It may cause fever, heart murmurs, petechiae, anemia, embolic... read more can develop, particularly in IV drug abusers and patients with prosthetic heart valves.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more can develop, particularly in people who use injection drugs and patients with prosthetic heart valves.
 Because intravascular catheter use and implantation of cardiac devices have increased, S. aureus has become a leading cause of bacterial endocarditis.

 S. aureus endocarditis is an acute febrile illness often accompanied by visceral abscesses, embolic phenomena, pericarditis, subungual petechiae, subconjunctival hemorrhage, purpuric lesions, heart murmurs, perivalvular abscess, conduction defects, and heart failure secondary to cardiac valve damage.